 Substitute must submit a letter prior to the date that leave is to begin stating the anticipated date of return and the reason for the request.
+Substitutes will receive a written response from Substitute Services regarding the status of their request for extended time off.
 Substitute unavailability through SmartFindExpress is meant for periods of time no longer than 10 working days.
 Again, a substitute showing no work history for a period of 45 days or longer may be removed from the system and terminated without notice.